denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 G. requires transitive on line S
 H. requires transitive on line T

+**Options A, B, E, and F are incorrect because they refer to directives that don’t exist. ==The requires transitive directive is used when specifying a module to be used by the requesting module and any other modules that use the requesting module==.
+Therefore, dog needs to specify the transitive relationship, and option G is correct.
+The module puppy just needs requires dog, and it gets the transitive dependencies, making option D correct.
+However, requires transitive does everything requires does and more, which makes option H the final answer.**

 ---

 12. Which of the following modules are provided by the JDK?
 (Choose all that apply.)